 When you drop an asset on the board that has templates associated with it, you’ll get a prompt to choose a template instead of the base empty preset.

 This can be very handy to reuse some tokens you frequently use to prepopulate things like HP and light sources.
-This will also be key to sharing sets with other players (see downloading files above).

 This feature is experimental!
 Some cornercases are expected to appear, so please report to the issue tracker at GitHub if you encounter any bugs!